amr3k/svelte-exec/README.md

 # Svelte-Exec

+A tiny svelte component to emit a `load` event when the component is loaded.

 <div align=center>
   <img src="./static/favicon.png">
 </div>

-A tiny svelte component to emit a `load` event when the component is loaded.

 ## Installation

-- npm

 ```bash
 npm install svelte-exec